taterer/rx-jsx/package/README.md

 A full example codebase with exercises for training can be found at: https://github.com/taterer/rx-jsx

 ### single$
-The magic of Rx-JSX is found in the only 2 abstractions added onto html elements as you know them: single$, and multi$.
-Using Rx-JSX you can define single$ on an html element.
-When the JSX element is created it will automatically subscribed to the observable passed to single$.
+Define single$ on an html element.
+When the JSX element is created it will automatically subscribe to the observable passed to single$.
 The observable should emit HTML elements.
 EG:
 ```
 import { css } from '@emotion/css'
 import { of } from 'rxjs'